Kaksie-codes/Kaksie-codes/README.md

 - 👋 Hi, I’m Nsikak Akpan, but you can also call me Kaka or Kaksie.
 - 👀 I’m interested in Frontend Web Development
-- 🌱 I’m currently learning Next Js
+- 🌱 I’m currently learning Node Js
 - 💞️ I’m looking forward to collaborate on projects